Honda Civic (eleventh generation): Civic e:HEV

-The hybrid version, marketed as Civic e:HEV, was revealed on 23 March 2022, in both sedan and Hatchback configurations.
-The Civic e:HEV Hatchback became available in Japan and Europe, while the Civic e:HEV sedan became available in Thailand.
+The hybrid version, marketed as Civic e:HEV, was revealed on 23 March 2022, in both sedan and liftback configurations.
+The Civic e:HEV liftback became available in Japan and Europe, while the Civic e:HEV sedan became available in Thailand.
 The model is powered by a newly developed 2.0-litre Atkinson cycle petrol engine with direct injection, combined with a lithium-ion battery and two electric motors.
 Power for the motors is supplied via a compact 36 kg, 1kWh lithium-ion 72-cell battery pack.
 Honda claims a 41% thermal efficiency, and a combined emissions figure of 108 g/km.

 The Civic e:HEV replaced the Insight as part of a plan to focus on hybrid models of its three core models, which are CR-V, Accord and Civic.

 Civic Type R

 The performance-oriented derivative of the eleventh-generation Civic Hatchback was introduced as the sixth-generation Civic Type R, and was unveiled on 20 July 2022.
 Equipped with widened fenders like its predecessor, the FL5 in contrast gained widened rear doors and rear quarters instead of using a plastic add-on to achieve wider rear fenders.
 It is powered by the 2.0-litre K20C1 engine carried over from the previous generation with incremental changes such as a revised turbocharger, rated at 330 PS.